-- (1) There shall be established a Fund to be called the Criminal Offences Confiscations Fund which, subject to this Article, shall be managed and controlled by the Minister for Treasury and Resources.31 - (2) All amounts - (a) recovered under or in satisfaction of a confiscation order; or - (b) received under an asset sharing agreement, - shall be included in the monies which are paid into the Fund.32 - (3) Monies paid into the Fund shall not form part of the annual income of the States.
+- (1) There shall be established a Fund to be called the Criminal Offences Confiscations Fund which, subject to this Article, shall be managed and controlled by the Minister for Treasury and Resources.19 - (2) All amounts - (a) recovered under or in satisfaction of a confiscation order; or - (b) received under an asset sharing agreement, shall be included in the monies which are paid into the Fund.20

+(3) Monies paid into the Fund shall not form part of the annual income of the States.

-- (3A) The Fund shall be a special fund for the purposes of the Public Finances (Jersey) Law 200533.34 - (4) Subject to paragraph (5), monies in the Fund shall be applied by the Minister for Treasury and Resources for the following purposes, that is to say - (a) in promoting or supporting measures that, in the opinion of the Minister for Treasury and Resources, may assist - (i) in preventing, suppressing or otherwise dealing with criminal conduct, - (ii) in dealing with the consequences of criminal conduct, or - (iii) without prejudice to the generality of clauses (i) and (ii), in facilitating the enforcement of any enactment dealing with criminal conduct; - (b) discharging Jersey's obligations under asset sharing agreements; - (c) meeting the expenses incurred by the Minister for Treasury and Resources in administering the Fund.35 - (4A) Without prejudice to the generality of paragraph (4), and following consultation with the Attorney General, the States may by Regulations provide that such particular monies or particular class of monies in the Fund as shall be specified in the Regulations shall be applied only for such purpose as shall similarly be specified.36 - (5) Before promoting or supporting any measure under paragraph (4)(a), the Minister for Treasury and Resources shall consult the Attorney General and other persons or bodies (including other Ministers) as the Minister for Treasury and Resources considers appropriate.37 - (6) Monies paid into the Fund, while not applied for any of the purposes mentioned in paragraph (4), may be - (a) held in the custody of the Treasurer of the States at the States Treasury; or - (b) placed, in the name of the States, in a current or deposit account with one or more banks selected by the Minister for Treasury and Resources, - and any interest earned on such monies while held in such an account shall be paid by the States into the Fund.38 - (7) Monies held in any account by virtue of paragraph (6)(b) may be withdrawn on the signature of the Treasurer of the States. - (8) In this Article, "asset sharing agreement" means any agreement or arrangement made by or on behalf of Jersey with a country or territory outside Jersey for the sharing of the proceeds of criminal conduct that, as a result of mutual assistance, have been confiscated or forfeited either in Jersey or elsewhere.39
+- (3A) 21 - (4) Subject to paragraph (5), monies in the Fund shall be applied by the Minister for Treasury and Resources for the following purposes, that is to say - (a) in promoting or supporting measures that, in the opinion of the Minister for Treasury and Resources, may assist - (i) in preventing, suppressing or otherwise dealing with criminal conduct, - (ii) in dealing with the consequences of criminal conduct, or - (iii) without prejudice to the generality of clauses (i) and (ii), in facilitating the enforcement of any enactment dealing with criminal conduct; - (b) discharging Jersey's obligations under asset sharing agreements; and - (c) meeting the expenses incurred by the Minister for Treasury and Resources in administering the Fund.22 - (4A) Without prejudice to the generality of paragraph (4), and following consultation with the Attorney General, the States may by Regulations provide that such particular monies or particular class of monies in the Fund as shall be specified in the Regulations shall be applied only for such purpose as shall similarly be specified.23 - (5) Before promoting or supporting any measure under paragraph (4)(a), the Minister for Treasury and Resources shall consult the Attorney General and other persons or bodies (including other Ministers) as the Minister for Treasury and Resources considers appropriate.24 - (6) Monies paid into the Fund, while not applied for any of the purposes mentioned in paragraph (4), may be - (a) held in the custody of the Treasurer of the States at the States Treasury; or - (b) placed, in the name of the States, in a current or deposit account with one or more banks selected by the Minister for Treasury and Resources, and any interest earned on such monies while held in such an account shall be paid by the States into the Fund.25

+- (7) Monies held in any account by virtue of paragraph (6)(b) may be withdrawn on the signature of the Treasurer of the States. - (8) In this Article, "asset sharing agreement" means any agreement or arrangement made by or on behalf of Jersey with a country or territory outside Jersey for the sharing of the proceeds of criminal conduct that, as a result of mutual assistance, have been confiscated or forfeited either in Jersey or elsewhere.26